Nov

 Puckett’s impression on baseball fans remains potent.
 While I already have cards of Dave Winfield and Dennis Eckersley, both much more accomplished players, this is my first “big name” refractor.
 There is always strong interest when one of these cards goes on the market and they don’t stay out there very long.
 Those seeking this card have to actually compete with player collectors to obtain one while there seem to be enough of other cards to go around.

 This particular example was acquired from one such collector of Kirby Puckett cards.
 Puckett had been his primary collecting focus since childhood and he had amassed well over 1,000 different cards with numerous hard to find items.
-Having located most of Puckett’s items and looking for a new challenge, this collector had begun picking up cards of Minnesota’s new center fielder Byron Buxton.
+Having located most of the Puckett checklist and looking for a new challenge, this collector had begun picking up cards of Minnesota’s new center fielder Byron Buxton.
 The pandemic-era resurgence in card demand pushed him to choose between keeping the old Puckett collection or going full out to chase the latest Buxton releases.
 I like to think this purchase helped fund an amazing part of a new collection featuring a player that will hopefully replace Puckett in Minnesota’s heart.

 This card had some condition issues that kept financial costs in check.
-Like many cards of the issue, centering is far from perfect.
+Like many cards of the Finest set, centering is far from perfect.
 Close inspection of the card’s surface also reveals a few air bubbles trapped in the card’s heavy gloss coating.
 PSA was feeling generous when it later reviewed my card, apparently going by memory on what Kirby Puckett cards looked like in the past.